rchern/StackExchangeScripts/README.md

 * Adds a timeline link to each question page
 * Turns comment timestamps into links to the comment
-  * Will only work if the comment is visible when the page is linked to.
+  * Will only work if the comment is visible when the page is linked to (Unless you have this script).
 * Adds audit link to /reputation
 * Adds history link to each question and answer
 * Adds chat-like autocomplete for comments, in a way (relatively) consistent with [these criteria](http://meta.stackoverflow.com/questions/43019/how-do-comment-replies-work/43020#43020)